 Job market in Cambodia

-Expats will find that agriculture is the most dominant economic sector in Cambodia.
-Other booming industries include textiles, construction and garments.
-Tourism is the fastest-growing industry in Cambodia, with an influx of Japanese and South Korean tourists each year.
-Expats who are fluent in Khmer or another Asian language will have an advantage when trying to secure a role in this sector.
+Agriculture is the dominant economic sector in Cambodia.
+Other booming industries include textiles and construction, while tourism is the fastest-growing industry in Cambodia, with an influx of Japanese and South Korean tourists each year.
+Expats fluent in Khmer or another Asian language will have an advantage when trying to secure a role in this sector.

-Teaching English is also a popular choice among expats.
-As schools prefer to meet the teacher before offering them the job, going to schools personally to submit one's CV can be a more fruitful process.
+Working in an NGO or teaching English are also popular choices among expats.
+When it comes to hiring teachers, most schools prefer to meet candidates before offering them the job.
+For this reason, going to schools personally to submit your CV can be a more fruitful process than attempting to find a job from outside Cambodia.

 Finding a job in Cambodia